-A visual communicator is a person who manages and the visuals of the broadcast journalism.
-He/she helps in conveying the information and ideas with the help of symbols, images or videos which are either made with the original photography methods or they are designed with the help of graphics.
-The scope of a visual communicator is vast as one can work in its subdivisions such as web designing, graphics designing, video editing or even in the field of advertising.
+A visual communicator is a person who manages and the visuals of broadcast journalism.
+He/she helps in conveying the information and ideas with the help of symbols, images, or videos which are either made with the original photography methods or they are designed with the help of graphics.
+The scope of a visual communicator is vast as one can work in its subdivisions such as web designing, graphics designing, video editing, or even in the field of advertising.

 On average, a visual communicator is paid a salary of Rs.30,000-90,000 per month based on his/her excellence and experience.

 As the name suggests, the work of a newspaper reporter or news writer is to summarize and write the news for either publishing or broadcasting.
 It is a complex job as whatever be the content of the news, the authority would always want it to be written and conveyed in the most unique way possible.
 This also requires the individual to have excellent writing skills backed with a good vocabulary.

 A news writer earns an average salary of Rs.2-3 lakhs every year.

 A foreign correspondent is the person who does the recording of the news from a distant location outside the country.
 All news channels have their foreign correspondents who keep them updated about the events going on in other countries.